View

 When I joined as the first product designer, there had never been a designer on the team.
 Developers had been making all UX and UI decisions on the spot, with no shared system and no user input.
 Every screen looked different.
 Actions were hard to complete.
 The learning curve was steep because nothing was intuitive.
 The platform needed a foundation.

-My role covers everything: full platform audit, design system, user interviews, new features, improvements to existing flows, visual refresh of the platform, technical team management with task creation and follow-up, and QA sign-off.
+My role covers everything: full platform audit, design system, user interviews, new features, improvements to existing flows, visual refresh of the platform, technical team management with task creation and follow-up, QA sign-off, and frontend implementation of designs and design bug fixes using AI.
+I open PRs that engineers review and merge.
 I have final say on experience and design decisions alongside the stakeholders.

 The Goal